-1. Threaded Black Polymer Solar Filter for Cameras, 77mm (Overall Winner)
+1. Thousand Oaks Optical 77mm Solar Filter (Overall Winner)

 Thousand Oaks Optical has been manufacturing safe solar filters for more than 35 years.
 According to the official website of the company their filters were used by NASA aboard the space shuttle as well as other professional users.
 Their threaded black polymer solar filter fits cameras lenses with a 77mm diameter and is CE & ISO approved.